 Our light, easy-to-cut, no-mesh board features our exclusive EZ Grid® recessed pattern, making installation even easier.
 Install it over an existing timber floor or in conjunction with underfloor heating to optimise heat efficiency.
 The slim-line 6 mm elevation prevents floor build up and minimizes the transition between floors.

-HardieBacker 6 mm with MouldBlock™ Technology is the durable water and mould resistant alternative to plywood for tiling on floors.
+HardieBacker 6 mm is the durable water resistant alternative to plywood for tiling on floors.
 Just like 12 mm HardieBacker board, it has excellent adhesive properties, ensuring that whatever ceramic or stone tile you use, it will hold strong with applied weights of up to 200 kg/m².

-Use the durable, mould and water-resistant alternative to plasterboard for tiling on walls.
-Our 12 mm thick cement backerboard with MouldBlock Technology for tile and stone doesn’t swell, rot or warp, so that your tiling work stays put.
+Use the durable, water-resistant alternative to plasterboard for tiling on walls.
+Our 12 mm thick cement backerboard for tile and stone doesn’t swell, rot or warp, so that your tiling work stays put.
 12 mm HardieBacker board is strong: boasting the highest flexibility and up to 3x the compressive strength compared to competitive boards.

 HardieBacker board fastens directly to any floor, wall or wooden frame and lines up perfectly with any dry wall, making it particularly quick and easy to install.